gsidsid/ai-express/README.md

 ## Usage

-This template uses a simple express server with a Payload CMS configuration to give you a neat interface to manage prompts, updating your API dynamically whenever you publish/modify prompts on it.
+This template uses a simple express server with a Payload CMS configuration to give you an interface to manage prompts, updating your API dynamically whenever you publish/modify prompts on it.

 ![Dashboard](src/assets/readme-editor.png)